elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 - Flash orders: exchange would flash orders to the HFTs before the order hits the books
 - former Deutsche Bank software programmer named Billy Zhao, a former manager in Bank of America’s electronic trading division named John Schwall, and a twenty-two-year-old recent Stanford computer science graduate named Dan Aisen.
 - Golden Geese: Chinese programmer named Allen Zhang
+- When orders went to exchanges one at a time, the market would exist, but when the orders went to all exchange, the orders would disappear
+- 100% of BATS.
+Why?
+Rob's theory was that time/distance delay was involved.
+Because BATS was the closest to the office.
+When they built time delays into the program the orders would reach all exchanges at the same time and be cleared.
+Someone else was using the differences in time to take front-run.
+- Misaligned incentives: brokerages paid to send orders to some exchanges and billed for other
+- Mike Gitlin- managed T. Rowe Price
+  - Using _Thor_, RBCs time delay program, saved $29,000, a tenth of a percent which would be $160M+ daily on the total US stock market volume

 ### Flash Boys Chapter 3

+- Ronan Ryan, Wall Street trader born in Dublin
+  - Greenwich, Connecticut
+    - Very privileged
+    - Kids would have their own cars at sixteen and complain about taking the bus
+  - First job at MCI Communications due to hiring manager being Irish
+  - Deliver pagers to a big Wall Street firm
+  - Poached by Qwest Communications after becoming a salesperson
+  - Poached then by another telecom carrier, Level 3
+  - Knew where to run fiber cables through and where to place the machines
+  - In 2005, BT Radianz called
+    - offered colation services in Nutley, New Jersey
+    - Bountiful Trust had set up shop in Kansas City was that its founders believed that it no longer mattered where they were physically located
+      - 43 milliseconds to 3.8 milliseconds
+  - Exchanges soon caught on but Ronan was the expert
+  - Switching time went from 150 _microseconds_ to 1.2 microseconds per trade
+  - HFT firms did not want anyone knowing how much they made nor what they were really up to
+- HFT Firms: Hudson River Trading, Eagle Seven, Simplex Investments, Evolution Financial Technologies, Cooperfund, DRW
+- Propreitary trading firms: 4 russians, 1 Chinese
+- Took big pay cut (125,000 from 425,000) to work for RBC as head of HFT strategies under Brad
+- Thor was inconsistent due to taking different paths to arrive at the exchanges
+- HFT speed to beat: 465 microseconds!
+- HFT traders posted buy and sell orders of 100-shares on every stock on BATS not because they wanted to buy or sell them, but because they wanted to gain insight into what investors wanted to buy or sell.
+BATS was created by HFTs, hence the incentive to send orders to BATS
+- Latency tables: time to travel from each brokerage to each exchange
+  - Enables HFT to discern the broker of the trade, and thus whether the shares are part of a much larger order
+- How the Digital Broker works
+  - Algorithm: how to divide up the quantity and when to send the orders
+  - Router: where to send the order
+  - Customers pay commissions to get routed through dark pool, then exchanges that pay the broker, then the other exchanges (cost effective route)
+- CBSX exchange in Chicago suburbs inverted pricing structure to charge makers and pay takers which was coincident with Spread Networks opening recently
+- Ronan was involved with Spread Networks
+- Huge percentage of trades sent to dark pool get executed

 ## First Week